-COMPLIANCE REVIEW

-Standards Guidance Comments

-11. Subcontracts (including fiscal sponsorship & fiscal intermediaries) a.
+COMPLIANCE REVIEW Standards Guidance Comments 11.
+Subcontracts (including fiscal sponsors &amp; fiscal intermediaries) a.
 Documentation that procurement procedures (and/or the process for entering into legal agreements) in the Contractor's fiscal policies and procedures were followed by Contractor to select subcontractors (if applicable) b.
 Legally binding agreements between Contractor and subcontractors are valid and current, and include scope of work/deliverables c.
-Documentation that the Contractor regularly monitors fiscal and programmatic performance of subcontractors providing direct services to clients, including monitoring of invoices (e.g., validating receipts) d.
-Is Contractor a fiscal agent for one or more sponsored programs? [pilot standard] If yes, select box to indicate this Contractor is in the Fiscal Agent Pilot, and use notes field to comment on sponsored program's financial documents.
-FREQUENCY: SITE VISITS ONLY Unless there is a prior year finding in this category, it will not be monitored during a Self-Assessment, and no related documents need to be submitted.
-Standards apply to subcontracts funded by the City where the recipient provides direct services to clients.
-Vendor or consultant subcontracts (e.g., evaluation services) do not need to be monitored in these ways.
-This category applies in the following cases: • Prime Contractor is subcontracting portions of its own scope of
+Documentation that the Contractor regularly monitors fiscal and programmatic performance of subcontractors providing direct services to clients, including monitoring of invoices (e.g., validating receipts) Unless there is a prior year finding in this category, it will not be monitored during a Self-Assessment, and no related documents need to be submitted.

-COMPLIANCE REVIEW Standards Guidance Comments comment box to comment on the financial documents of the sponsored program.
-These comments may be included in the monitoring report letter to the Prime Contractor.
 12. Personnel Policies a.
 Current written personnel/employee manual, including: - Equal Employment Opportunity - Harassment and Discrimination - Reasonable Accommodation - ADA - Grievance Procedures b.
 Evidence that staff were trained regarding personnel policies c.
 Documentation of the following is maintained on file: - Job description - Employment application or résumé - Employment confirmation or letter of hire - Salary information including adjustments - Verification of employee orientation - Annual TB clearance (as applicable) - Fingerprinting (required for children's services) FREQUENCY: • Item a.: AT FIRST MONITORING (and as needed) • Items b. & c.: SITE VISITS ONLY Unless there is a prior year finding in this category, it will not be monitored during a Self-Assessment, and no related documents need to be submitted.
 Proof of training may include a training sign-in sheet or individual notations of training dates in the personnel file, as well as a signed acknowledgement that the employee has received a copy of the personnel policies.
 Monitors should request that the contractor extract specific documents from personnel files at the start of the meeting rather than sort through unrelated personnel information during the visit.
 These documents serve as internal control checks to ensure they match the program budget and invoices.

+COMPLIANCE REVIEW

+Standards Guidance Comments

-13. Emergency Operations Plan □ a.
-Written emergency operations plan □ b.
+13. Emergency Operations Plan a.
+Written emergency operations plan b.
 Staff and volunteers were trained on the emergency plan, or have undergone at least one fire drill within the last year FREQUENCY: • Items a.: AT FIRST MONITORING (and as needed) • Items b.: SITE VISITS ONLY Unless there is a prior year finding in this category, it will not be monitored during a Self-Assessment, and no related documents need to be submitted.
 Proof of training and drills may include a sign-in sheet, documentation in the personnel file, or an agency-wide email or posted announcement of the training or drill (item b.).
 After the contractor shows proof of an Emergency Operations Plan, there is no need to monitor item a. unless there are significant changes in the contractor's operations that would require a new plan (e.g., opening a new site, changing locations, etc.).